Jury Finds Local School Negligent In Bullying Case

 Persistent criticism, belittling

-bullying and other forms of
+comments, bullying and other

-aggression may inflict more harm
+inflict more harm on employees

-employees than sexual harassment,
+than sexual harassment,

 according to a Canadian study.